danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 date: 2025-05-16
 draft: false
 ---
-## Introduction

-As a sound designer working across various digital audio workstations and interactive media, I've always been fascinated by the intersection of music theory, technology, and creative workflows.
-Years ago, as a student of the renowned French composer Michel Merlet, I was introduced to his unique theoretical framework called "Genèse Dodécaphonique des Modes" – a systematic approach to understanding modal structures within the twelve-tone system.
+Years ago, as a student of the French composer Michel Merlet, I was introduced to his unique theoretical framework called "Genèse Dodécaphonique des Modes" – a systematic approach to understanding modal structures within the twelve-tone system.
 This framework has profoundly influenced my approach to composition and sound design over the years.

-Today, we stand at an exciting crossroads where large language models (LLMs) are transforming creative workflows across disciplines.
-In this post, I'll demonstrate how sound designers can leverage custom LLM tools to bridge theoretical musical concepts with practical applications, using Merlet's modal system as a concrete example.
+I've been thinking about Merlet recently, and how musical frameworks like his create a stable foundation for tonal exploration.
+Shoulders of giants and all that.
+I was trying to see if I could come up with a way to codify this foundation in a tool that I can mess around and prod a bit -- I love the determinism of this system, but I wanted a way to visualize it a bit better, and even bounce ideas off of it.

+That's when I learned about MCPs, which I'll get back to in a sec.
 ## The Merlet System Explained

 The "Genèse Dodécaphonique des Modes" (Dodecaphonic Genesis of Modes) is Michel Merlet's systematic approach to categorizing and understanding various modal structures within the twelve-tone musical system.
 Unlike conventional classifications, Merlet's system organizes modes based on their mathematical properties, symmetrical characteristics, and historical usage.
+My favorite part is how it recontextualizes tonal music away from the traditional Greek modes and begins with a simple notion -- "let's start with the octave, and keep splitting." [^1]

+[^1]: Notice I didn't say split **evenly** -- while this system does work whether using just intonation/equal temperament/something else, it was described to me in the western tradition, so the rest of this post will follow suit.
+But, at the end of the day its splitting octaves, so if you want to keep going past 12, go for it!

-The system is visually represented as a clock-like circular diagram, with the twelve chromatic tones arranged around the perimeter.
+The system was first illustrated to me in the diagram below -- visually represented as a clock-like circular diagram.
+At 12 o' clock, we take the octave and split it into 12 -- our chromatic scale.
 Each mode is color-coded and radiates from the center, creating a visual map of tonal relationships:

 ![Image Description](/images/attachments/MusicChart_120120v2.jpg)
 *Shoutout to [Ash Suh](https://ashsuh.com/) for making this copy for me, many years ago!*